 All of these situations can bring on this kind of advice.
 And short-term, it may be all you need to pull you through the immediate situation.
 But can long-term change really come about simply by faking it?

-On Divine Caroline, Vicki Santillano wrote about this and found that, at least in terms of happiness, it doesn’t seem like a lasting solution.
+On Divine Caroline (site no longer active), Vicki Santillano wrote about this and found that, at least in terms of happiness, it doesn’t seem like a lasting solution.
 She does note that focusing on things that make you happy and trying to bring about a more positive outlook in your life can be beneficial to your mental and physical health.
 But lasting change takes more than a forced smile.

 An article I found on The Guardian by Richard Wiseman looked at how positive action can take you farther than positive thinking.
 He noted that some studies actually showed that students that simply visualized doing well on exam actually received lower grades.
 This is in direct opposition to all the self-help gurus that preach visualization as a way to get rich, grow thin and succeed in all areas of you life.
 Why would this happen?
 Perhaps “those who fantasize about a wonderful life are ill-prepared for setbacks, or become reluctant to put in the effort required to achieve their goal.”
 Perhaps they were too busy visualizing to actually study.

 Other research noted in the article showed that behavior can cause change in emotion and that this can affect all parts of your life.
 Acting “as if” you are a certain type of person or feel a certain way, can actually make you become that.
 If you want to increase your willpower, tense your muscles.
 If you want to feel happier, smile.
 If you want to build your self-confidence, do some power poses.

 Maybe simply faking it won’t cure clinical depression or anxiety.
 Maybe visualization alone won’t cure physical disease.
 Maybe seeing yourself as a success won’t make it so all by itself.
 But it is nice to think that this trick can help you along.